The ideal level of homocysteine is 7. High homocysteine is not good and low homocysteine is not good.

 - Increases the risk of peripheral vascular disease.

-- Damages the blood brain barrier (a mesh of cells and blood vessels that protect the brain from environmental toxins or inflammatory foods including gluten and sugar).
+- Damages the blood brain barrier (a mesh of cells and blood vessels that protect your brain from environmental toxins or inflammatory foods including gluten and sugar).
 This can lead to neuro-inflammation causing anxiety, depression, brain fog and slow mental functioning.

 - Reduces insulin sensitivity leading to increased risk of type 2 diabetes.